Air cargo examination

-Until 1 July 2017, the ACE program will be the default examination requirement for all international air cargo and from 1 November a security declaration (SD) may only be issued after the prescriptions of the ACE Notice have been applied to an item of cargo as it is presented to the CTO.
-Alternatively, from 1 November, SDs may also be issued by Known Consignors.
+From 1 November 2016 a security declaration (SD) may only be issued after the prescriptions of the ACE Notice have been applied to an item of cargo as it is presented to the CTO.
+Until 1 July 2017, the ACE program will be the default examination requirement for all international air cargo, excluding the United States.
+Alternatively, SDs may also be issued by Known Consignors.

 Enhanced Air Cargo Examination (EACE) Program

 To meet the United States (US) Government requirements, Australian RACAs will be required to examine 100 per cent of US-bound air cargo at a piece-level before it is loaded onto an aircraft, by July 1 2017.
 This means each individual box, carton or other item in a shipment must be screened by technology or physically inspected.
 There is a range of approved examination methods, and a RACA that is designated as a participant in the EACE Program must have at least two approved methods, a primary and a secondary.

 Unless the cargo has originated from an approved Known Consignor, it must be examined by a business possessing the relevant technology and issued with the EACE Notice.
 An authorised business will be obliged to meet specific security standards and will be regulated by the Department of Infrastructure and Regional Development (the Department).